 Internships at OPB

-OPB's college internship program provides students with the opportunity to observe and participate in the daily activities of a broadcast center, as well as develop strong organizational and management skills.
+OPB’s college internship program provides students with the opportunity to observe and participate in daily activities and long-term projects throughout all areas of OPB’s work.

 - Internship Guidelines